chrisj-skinner/react-gulp-browerify-babel-starter/README.md

-# Starter setup - Gulp Browserify Babel and Browsersync
+# Starter setup - Sass Gulp Browserify Babel and Browsersync

-A Less Gulp Starter Setup with Browserify Babel and Browsersync.
+A Sass Gulp Starter Setup with Browserify Babel and Browsersync.

 This means you can write with the latest ES6 and a cross-browser friendly JS file will be served to the browser along with live browser refresh during development.

-Current branch `without-bootstrap` does not contain any bootstrap dependencies or modules.
+Current branch `sass-version` does not contain any bootstrap dependencies or modules.
+Just a clean starter setup using `gulp-sass`.

-Switch to `without-bootstrap` for the bootstrap 3 less version
+Switch to `master` for the bootstrap 3 less version.
+Switch to `without-bootstrap` for the less without bootstrap.

 ## Install